-The following units are to be completed in sequential order
+The following units are to be completed in sequential order.

-The following u nits are to be completed in sequential order.
-Unit 1: The Exper rience of Cancer Week 1 Orientation to the Course and course site Introduction to screening for cancer-related distress Week 2 Person/family experiences of cancer Screening for distress Interprofessional Collaboration: What does it mean? week 3 Person/family experiences of cancer Psychosocial Distress & Assessment Initial responses to distress Unit 2: Interprofe ssional Assessment of Psychosocial Distress Week 4 Psychosocial Distress & Assessment (cont'd) Depression & Suicide Week 5 Anxiety, fear and uncertaintyCancer Related Fatigue Unit 3: Attending to Issues of Diversity in Psychosocial Oncology Week 6 Diversity & Cultural Safety Part I Interprofessional Collaboration: Being in Difference Week 7 Diversity & Cultural Safety Part II Exploring experiences of minority groups Interprofessional Collaboration Across Difference Unit 4 Family and Children Across the Illness Trajectory Week 8 Family experience of cancer across the illness trajectory from a family developmental framework The experience of children/adolescents & young adults when a parent has cancer Week 9 The experience of children/addiescents & young addits when a parent has cancer The financial impact of cancer on families
+The following un its are to be completed in sequential order.
+Unit 1: The Experie ence of Cancer Week 1 Orientation to the Course and course site Introduction to screening for cancer-related distress Week 2 Person/family experiences of cancer Screening for distress Interprofessional Collaboration: What does it mean? week 3 Person/family experiences of cancer Psychosocial Distress & Assessment Initial responses to distress Unit 2: Interprofes sional Assessment of Psychosocial Distress Week 4 Psychosocial Distress & Assessment (cont'd) Depression & Suicide Week 5 Anxiety, fear and uncertainty Cancer Related Fatigue Unit 3: Attending t o Issues of Diversity in Psychosocial Oncology Week 6 Diversity & Cultural Safety Part I Interprofessional Collaboration: Being in Difference Week 7 Diversity & Cultural Safety Part II Exploring experiences of minority groups Interprofessional Collaboration Across Difference Unit 4 Family and Children Across the Illness Trajectory Week 8 Family experience of cancer across the illness trajectory from a family developmental framework The second of this content of the second Week 9 The experience of children/adolescents & young adults when a parent has cancer The financial impact of cancer on families